dzackgarza/Notes/Class_Notes/2020/Complex Analysis/sections/Appendix.md

 Showing a function is constant:
 Write $f = u + iv$ and use Cauchy-Riemann to show $u_x, u_y = 0$, etc.

+Deriving Polar Cauchy-Riemann:
+Take derivative along two paths, along a ray with constant angle $\theta_0$ and along a circular arc of constant radius $r_0$.
+Then equate real and imaginary parts.